yyang248/pictographPlus2026/README.md

-# pictograph2
+# pictographPlus
-PICTograph2 infers the clonal evolution of tumors from single or multi-region sequencing data.
+PICTographPlus infers the clonal evolution of tumors from single or multi-region sequencing data.
 The tool models uncertainty of mutation cellular fraction (MCF) in small somatic mutations (SSMs) and copy number alterations (CNAs), assigning SSMs and CNAs to subclones using a Bayesian hierarchical model, and reconstruct tumor evolutionary trees that are constrained based on principles of lineage precedence, sum condition, and optionally by sample-presence.
 The inputs to PICTograph2 are variant ("alt allele") read counts of SSMs, sequencing depth at the SSM loci, and the somatic CNA of the tumor genome.
 Tumor purity and the number of mutant alleles (multiplicity) are optional parameters.
 If multiple tumor samples are considered, an option is available to restrict the number of possible evolutionary trees by partitioning mutations according to sample presence.
 PICTograph2 summarizes the posterior distributions of the mutation cluster assignments and the MCFs for each cluster by the mode.
 The estimates of cluster MCFs are then used to determine the most probable trees.
 Multiple trees that share the same score can be summarized as an ensemble tree, where edges are weighted by their concordance among constituent trees in the ensemble.

 ## Installation

 ### JAGS
-PICTograph2 uses the JAGS library for Bayesian data analysis, which is installed outside of R. JAGS can be downloaded and installed for your OS [here](https://mcmc-jags.sourceforge.io).
+PICTographPlus uses the JAGS library for Bayesian data analysis, which is installed outside of R. JAGS can be downloaded and installed for your OS [here](https://mcmc-jags.sourceforge.io).

-### PICTograph2
+### PICTographPlus

 ```
 devtools::install_github("KarchinLab/pictograph2", build_vignettes = TRUE)